Liz Wahl: RT America

 Wahl worked at the United States branch of RT since 2011.
 She and colleague Abby Martin began criticizing RT’s coverage of the annexation of Crimea by the Russian Federation on-air on March 3, 2014.
 On March 5, 2014, Wahl went off script and resigned her job during her live segment while denouncing her employer RT.
 Wahl stated "I cannot be part of a network funded by the Russian government that whitewashes the actions of Putin."

 The video of Wahl's resignation immediately went viral on the internet, with millions of hits on YouTube.
 She appeared on three major American cable news outlets – CNN, Fox News, and MSNBC – was also invited to appear on The View, and the shows of Anderson Cooper, and Stephen Colbert for additional interviews.

 Then RT Breaking the Set host Abby Martin criticised Wahl’s on-air resignation, which she said was a publicity stunt engineered by Bill Kristol's Foreign Policy Initiative think tank.
-Barbara Walters initially voiced criticism of Wahl, saying she should not be treated like a hero, but Walters has since recanted and praised Wahl's efforts.
+Barbara Walters initially voiced criticism of Wahl, saying she should not be treated like a hero, but Walters recanted afterwards and praised Wahl's efforts.

 Politico published Wahl's tell-all firsthand story where she detailed her early career, how she was recruited to RT, her frustrations working for the Russian-funded network.
 Wahl's contact, James Kirchick, admitted to having foreknowledge of her resignation but denied suggestions that he had orchestrated the event, stating that Wahl did what she did out of her own volition and that she initially reached out to him months earlier following his own on-air protest on the network against anti-gay legislation in Russia.
 Wahl told David Weigel writing for Slate that her detractors were behaving as though her contact with Kirchick were part of a conspiracy.
 It began following his unexpected criticism of Russia's anti-gay laws during his appearance on RT.